Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Avoid fixed columns for tables without item rows.
 * Fixed missing closing curly bracket in item actions menu for entities with multiple related item types.
 * Added missing `endif` tag for private message links displayed next to user fields.
+* Fixed wrong markup for map container in edit form of geographical entities.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.3).

 ## ModuleStudio 0.7.2 (Feb 12, 2017)